RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 {:.chat}

 (But this is not true.
 She feels sorry for him and never shouts at him.
 The listener's leading question, combined with her memory impairment, caused her to confabulate.)

+Remember to reflect the things members tell you accurately:

+*Listener:* You're sad because he can't do things for himself so much now.
+{:.chat.ok}

 ### Avoiding unintended consequences